 6 Best Beard Trimmers for Proper Grooming [Tested]

-So, beards.
+So, beards and the best beard trimmers.
 Let’s talk about them.

 My first something that resembled a beard was that distinctive weak stubble some people get as teenagers.
 I was 14 and took great pride in those few stray hairs that popped up on my face.

 It’s been 15 years since then.
 Safe for some really short periods of time, I’ve always kept a beard.
 Combine that with me shaving my head on my own, and BAM! you’ve got the motivation to start a site on hair cutting tools.

 Which is why you’ll see me always testing a bunch of stuff – and yes, that is my recommended Philips Series 3500 in the middle: